nthoach/2.4_minishell/README.md

 # Minishell
-This 42 project is a simplified version of a Unix shell.
-It provides a command-line interface where users can execute various commands and manage processes.
-The project focuses on parsing and executing commands, handling environment variables, and providing basic shell functionalities.
+This 42 project serves as a streamlined emulation of a Unix shell.
+It furnishes users with a command-line interface for executing diverse commands and overseeing processes.
+The project emphasizes parsing and executing commands, managing environment variables, and delivering fundamental shell capabilities.

 ## Features
-- Command-line interface with a prompt for user input
+- Console interface with a prompt for user interaction
-- Command parsing and execution
+- Parsing and execution of commands
-- Support for built-in shell commands
+- Integration of internal shell commands
-- Environment variable management
+- Oversight of environment variables
-- Input/output redirection and piping
+- Direction of input/output and implementation of pipelines
-- Signal handling and process management
+- Management of signals and supervision of processes

 ### Not Supported
 - ';', '&&', or '||'

 ## Prerequisites
-- To make sure the correct path for your readline by editing the following line in the Makefile
+- To ensure the accurate path for your readline library, modify the line below in the Makefile

 READLINE_DIR = "/opt/homebrew/Cellar/readline/8.2.10"

 ## Installation
 1. Clone the repository
   `git clone https://github.com/nthoach/2.4_minishell.git`
-2. Navigate to the directory
+2. Go to the directory
   `cd minishell`
 3. Compile the minishell
    `make`

 ## Usage
-Start the minishell using the following command:
+Launch the minishell with the following command:
 `./minishell`
-This launches the minishell and displays a prompt where you can enter commands.
+Executing this command initiates the minishell and presents a prompt, enabling you to input commands.